JUNE 7 - JUNE 28

 All programs and lectures are in English.

 The program is an official academic program of the College for Creative Studies Communication Design Department.
 The College for Creative Studies is a fully accredited art and design college offering BFA and MFA degrees.
 Candidates who successfully complete the program are eligible for three undergraduate or graduate studio credit hours.
-These can be transferred to your home institution to be applied toward your BA, BFA, MA or MFA degree.
+If accepted by your institution, the credits can be transferred and applied toward your BA, BFA, MA or MFA degree.

 TRAVEL TO THE NETHERLANDS?